TrystanScottLambert/dog/README.md

 We use a file name `test_file.parquet` in these examples.

 ### Simple case
-In the simple case the user need not inlcude any options and just run:
+In the simple case the user need not include any options and just run:

 ```bash
 dog test_file.parquet
 ```
-This will print out the entire data of the parquet file in columnar format including the column names.
+This will print out the entire data of the parquet file in a columnar format, including the column names.
 If the user doesn't want to include the header then the `-d --data` option is available which only prints the data.
-This might make piping into another functions like `awk` slightly easier.
+This might make piping into other functions (like `awk`) slightly easier.

 ### Head and tail
 Often users will combine `head` and `tail` with `cat` in order to inspect the bottom and top of the file.
 This is useful when the file is large.
 For ease of use we include both the `-H --head` and `-t --tail` options which will print the first and last 10 rows of data respectively.